Nonprofits I Support

 The Warm Showers Community is a free worldwide hospitality exchange for touring cyclists.
 I’ve stayed with a few dozen hosts on my bicycle tours across the USA and it has always been a great experience.
 As a cyclist it is such a wonderful thing to have like minded people around the world who will put you up for the night for no other reason than good company and to be of service to fellow cyclists.

-Food Waste is an issue that I work on more than any other.
-With 50 million US Americans being food insecure while we produce enough food to feed nearly two entire US American populations it’s a huge social issue.
-But with agriculture being far and away our most environmentally impactful activity and industry food waste is also one of the most pressing environmental issues of our time.
-The next six non-profits all work on food waste and hunger.
+Food Waste is an issue that I have dedicated much of my time and energy to.
+With 50 million US Americans being food insecure while we produce enough food to feed nearly two entire US American populations it’s a huge issue for people, the planet and the plants and animals we share our home with.
+With agriculture being one our most environmentally destructive activities – and on top of that wasting a third of this food produced globally – food waste is one of the most pressing environmental and humanitarian issues of our time.
+The next six nonprofits all work on food waste and hunger.

 Feedback